Anshul619/HLD-System-Designs/src/2_AWSComponents/5_MessageBrokerServices/AmazonMQ.md

 - Amazon MQ reduces your operational responsibilities by managing the provisioning, setup, and maintenance of message brokers for you.
 - Because Amazon MQ connects to your current applications with industry-standard APIs and protocols, `you can easily migrate to AWS without having to rewrite code`.

-# Amazon SNS vs Others
+# Amazon MQ vs Others
 - [Read here](../../1_HLDDesignComponents/4_MessageBrokers/KafkaVsRabbitMQVsSQSVsSNS.md)

 # References